ASE-Workshop-2023/tutorial/_episodes/08-calculations-in-parallel.md

 ---

 > ## Code connection
-> In this chapter we explore [GPAW](https://wiki.fysik.dtu.dk/gpaw/) and [Quantum Espresso](https://www.quantum-espresso.org/), which are external electronic structure codes that can be used for parallel calculations in ASE.
+> In this episode we explore [GPAW](https://wiki.fysik.dtu.dk/gpaw/) and [Quantum Espresso](https://www.quantum-espresso.org/), which are external electronic structure codes that can be used for parallel calculations in ASE.
 {: .callout}

 ### GPAW includes a special Python interpreter for parallel calculations